-Plant production is key to the quest to meet the global challenge of providing enough quality food for a growing population.
+Plant breeding and production is key to the quest to meet the global challenge of providing enough quality food for a growing population.

-Our plant production research has a long history focused on plant genetics and breeding.
+Our plant breeding and production research has a long history focused on plant genetics and breeding.
 Our research and development is concentrated on:

-The technology of plant production relies on basic knowledge of the genetic control of plant characteristics.
-Plant production also seeks to produce varieties of crops suitable for both the environments and management systems where they will grow.
+The technology of plant breeding and production relies on basic knowledge of the genetic control of plant characteristics.
+It also seeks to produce varieties of crops suitable for both the environments and management systems where they will grow.

 Plant scientists based at our research facility, the Plant Breeding Institute (PBI), therefore conduct their research and develop technologies and products in the GxExM space: Genotype x Environment x Management.